-3 Questions Your College Interviewer Doesn’t Want to Hear
+3 Kinds of Questions Your College Interviewer Doesn’t Want to Hear

 You’ve made it through three quarters of your college interview—fielded every question about your interests, made a case for your stellar academic standing, and tried as hard as possible to avoid the words “like” and “um.”
 And then, just as your interviewer is about to wrap up, he or she asks you the hardest question of all: “Do you have any questions for me?”